Electronic Games: Arcade Awards

-Electronic Games is notable for hosting the Arcade Awards, or Arkie Awards, the first "Game of the Year" award ceremony simultaneously running in Video's "Arcade Alley" column.
+Electronic Games hosted the Arcade Awards, or Arkie Awards, the first "Game of the Year" award ceremony simultaneously running in Video's "Arcade Alley" column.
 The following games are the winners of the magazine's annual Arcade Awards.
 The awards for each year took place in the January of the following year.
 No single game was allowed to win more than one award in the same year.

 1980 Arcade Awards (1979)

 According to the Winter 1981 issue of Electronic Games, the 1980 Arcade Awards (i.e., the first set of "Arkies") were announced in February 1980 and covered all hardware and software produced prior to January 1, 1980.

 1981 Arcade Awards (1980)

 The 1981 edition of the awards reflects accomplishments during the 12 months of the preceding year.